5 Fixes: OneDrive Shared with me Not Showing on Desktop/in Explorer

 The following steps are available in both the CBackup web version and the client version.

 Step 4.
-Then, name your backup task, click Add Source to add OneDrive as the backup source, you can also only select certain files on OneDrive.
+Then, name your backup task, and click Add Source to add OneDrive as the backup source, you can also only select certain files on OneDrive.
 Click Add Destination to choose another cloud storage (e.g. Google Drive) as a backup destination.

 Step 5.
 Click Start Backup to backup OneDrive data to Google Drive.